mk-fg/fgtk/README.rst

 to make sure os still works.

-Wrote it after yet another silent non-crash, where linux kernel refuses to create new pids (with some backtraces) and seem to hang on some fs ops.
-In these cases network works, most running daemons kinda-work, while syslog/journal get totally jammed and backtraces (or any errors) never make it to remote logging sinks.
+Wrote it after yet another silent non-crash, where linux kernel refuses to create new pids (with some backtraces) and seem to hang on some fs ops, blocking syslog/journal, but leaving most simple daemons running ok-ish for a while.

 So this trivial script, tied into systemd-controlled watchdog timers, tries to create pids every once in a while, with either hang or crash bubbling-up to